Battery-operated dry vacuum cleaners

 Full power requires no cable

-Our BV 5/1 Bp offers the best cleaning performance on the market with the innovative 36 Volt battery.
+Our BVL 5/1 Bp offers the best cleaning performance on the market with the innovative 36 V battery.
 And this performance corresponds to the performance of comparable mains-operated dry vacuum cleaners.
 The only thing you sacrifice is the cable.
 And you get so much more in return.

 Easy to use

-With the control panel directly on the hip belt our backpack dry vacuum cleaner takes you into a new dimension of ergonomic operation.
+With the control panel directly on the hip belt you guide our backpack dry vacuum cleaner into a new dimension of ergonomic operation.
 You control all functions practically from the hips without any work interruptions.
-And with the battery status indicator you know at any time how much reserve you have left.
+And with the battery status indicator you know at any time how much reserve you still have.

 Save energy and gain time

-With battery-operated machines saving energy is twice as useful, for the environment and for a longer service life.
-In eco!efficiency mode the BV 5/1 Bp works with significantly less energy consumption, thus achieving considerably longer runtimes.
+With battery powered machines saving energy is twice as useful, for the environment and for a longer service life.
+In eco!efficiency mode the BVL 3/1 Bp works with significantly less energy consumption, thus achieving considerably longer runtimes.

-No matter how old or how skilled a person is, stooping down to plug and unplug power cables causes stress and strain on the body in the long run.
+No matter how old or how skilled a person is, stooping down to plug power cables in and out causes stress and strain on the body in the long run.
 Save yourself and your employees this strain.

 Real Time Technology